How To Install Postfix CentOS 7

 Step 2: Install Postfix

-You can check if postfix centos 7 is already installed or not using the below command:
+You can check if Postfix is installed on CentOS 7 by using the command below:

 rpm -qa | grep postfix

-You will get the above output, if Postfix is already installed.
-In case Postfix is not installed, then use the below command to install postfix:
+In case Postfix is not installed, use the below command to install it:

 sudo yum install postfix